Noqel/YOUTUBE-LOADER/README.md

 # YOUTUBE-LOADER
- Just search for Music or Videos you want to download
+ Just search for Music or Videos you want to download (Win 10)
 # Releases:
 1.https://github.com/Noqel/YOUTUBE-LOADER/releases/tag/2.4 (not working anymore)